SumuduLansakara/JustBash/README.md

 Following features are will be available soon.

- - ability to implement/run user defined scripts
+ - ability to re-write lines

 License
 ----